 You can choose between a fixed rate 15-year mortgage or a 5/1 ARM with a variable rate.
 A fixed rate is usually better because your interest rate will stay the same no matter what.
 An adjustable rate can change, and could bring your mortgage payment up, bringing an unwelcome surprise.
 The best one to go with is the fixed rate term, especially while interest rates are low.

-Historical 15-year mortgage rates
+Historical trends on 15-year mortgage rates

 According to Freddie Mac, 15-year mortgage trends were lower in May of 2020 than they were in the previous two years.
 The current monthly average on a fixed rate 15-year mortgage is 2.69%.
 That’s down almost a full 1% from May 2019.
 This could be due to COVID-19 slowing down anyone looking to buy a new house.
 Since the pandemic, many states and countries have been in a lockdown and only going out when absolutely necessary.